ILCKR/lckr-zomboid-essentials/readme.md

 3. Extract the `Zomboid` folder into `..\\%user%\\Zomboid`, replacing files if prompted (contains my translations and mod settings).
 4. Launch the game.
 5. Go to the Mods menu.
-6. In the bottom-left corner, activate the preset `lxckxr's_modlist_x-x-x`.
+6. In the bottom-left corner, activate the preset `lxckxr's_modlist`.
 7. Click "Accept".
 8. Optionally, disable any translations (only mods from [Malevi4](https://steamcommunity.com/id/iMalevi4/myworkshopfiles/?appid=108600) are included, plus my manual translations for some untranslated mods).